What is a management company, what do they do, and how do I reach them?

 What is my assessment?

 The assessment is the periodic amount due from each homeowner to cover the operating expenses of the common area, hazard insurance, and provide for reserve funds for replacement of common facilities in future years.
-Your assessments are due 60 days after receipt.
-Statements will be sent for assessments as a reminder of the amount due.
+Your assessments are due no later than 60 days after the due date.
+Statements will be sent for past due assessments as a reminder of the amount due.

 How is the amount of my assessment determined?